cadel560x/GestureBasedUI/README.md

                     });
 ```
 #### Moving the map
-To move the map accordingly, at every frame we check how many pixels the palm moved in relation to the previous and add that to the current center point's latitute and longitude, needing then to only center the map to the newly obtained coordinates.
+To move the map accordingly, at every frame I check how many pixels the palm moved in relation to the previous and add that to the current center point's latitute and longitude, needing then to only center the map to the newly obtained coordinates.

 ```js
         var dX = leftHandPrev.stabilizedPalmPosition[X] - leftHand.stabilizedPalmPosition[X];